BJSpijkerman/Open-Science-3Dgearbox/README.md

 In the results section you can see the end product of his gearing system using an open box version of the gear box.
 This allows the different components to be viewed.

-In documents you can find the STL files to be printed as well as the fusion files which would allow you to tinker with the gear ratios.

-In hardware you can find an overview of the necessary steps to produce the parts and assemble the gearbox.
+In hardware you can find the STL files to be printed as well as the fusion files which would allow you to tinker with the gear ratios.
+You can also can find an overview of the necessary steps to produce the parts and assemble the gearbox.

 This template is adjusted to the typical needs of a hardware project made for research or education.